AuroraEditor/AuroraEditor/README.md

 When we have some awesome news or a big annoucement to make, we will be making it in the [Annoucement Discussion](https://github.com/AuroraEditor/AuroraEditor/discussions/categories/announcements).
 So stay tuned for any future annoucments.

+## Difference between `AuroraEditor` and `CodeEdit`
+Please read https://github.com/AuroraEditor/AuroraEditor/discussions/286 to read about the difference between our projects.

 ## Mental Health Awareness

 We are aware how difficult and overwhelming it can be sometimes for developers when working on a big or small project.
 If you feel like you are getting overwhelmed when working on a certain feature or bug on Aurora Editor don't be afraid to let us know and we'll be able to help you out and takeover what you have been working on if you feel comfortable letting someone else do it.
 If you just feel the need to talk about certain issues feel free to talk about it in the [Mental Health Channel](https://discord.gg/HyC7Z9WaQS) or if just need advice on something ask in the [Advice Channel](https://discord.gg/Fnr5A5atbn).